Foreign Language and Area Studies

 in some SEASSI classes.

-Undergraduate applicants only: FLAS Fellowships for undergraduate students can only be awarded for 2nd or 3rd year language study.
+- FLAS Fellowships can be awarded only to undergraduate and graduate students for 2nd or 3rd year language study.

 Applications from students at the above-named FLAS-granting institutions are reviewed by fellowship selection committees at each FLAS-granting institution, and each of those institutions administers FLAS awards to its own students.